 Over the years I’ve read stories where site members were dumped on over the phone, by text, by email, over instant messages, on Post-Its (yes even before Sex and the City ever wrote that into their story line, it was on here on our forum,…) one young girl was even dumped by her ex’s mother!

 No ways are good ways but arguably one of the worst is…

 Some people don’t even get the courtesy of a “goodbye” from their former honey – the person just sort of, vanishes.
 Now called “ghosting”.

 That is not a pleasant experience at all.
 It leaves the one being left with so many unanswered questions.
 I reckon it could be one of the worst ways of being left.
 I’m not sure.
 All ways sort of suck.

-That forum thread and now this blog post serves as proof of how universally-bad people are when exiting their relationships.
+That forum thread, and now this blog post, serve as proof of how universally-bad people are when exiting their relationships.
 Gay, straight, young, old, across this entire globe of ours – it doesn’t seem to matter – we’ve seen people getting it all oh-so-wrong.

 Wrong times.
 Wrong places.
 Wrong methods.

 So today’s blog post is for you – how when and where have YOU dumped or been dumped?
 Tell us your story.
 It’d be good if you have some examples of how you or your ex got it “right” when saying “goodbye”.